 Students and Staff

-Miranda Kenny is a sophomore majoring in International Human Rights major with a Photography minor.
-When she finishes her undergraduate studies, she hopes to promote human rights in the Himalayas by working for non-governmental organization.
+Miranda Kenny is a senior majoring in International Human Rights with a Photography minor.
+She hopes to use her photography to work on human rights issues.

 Lindsey Kingston is an Assistant Professor of International Human Rights at Webster University.
 She serves as Director of the Institute for Human Rights and Humanitarian Studies, which includes overseeing the undergraduate and graduate human rights programs.
 Kingston earned her Ph.D. from Syracuse University’s Maxwell School of Citizenship and Public Affairs.